robertdfrench/revolving-doors/README.md

 writes `"hello world\0"` into the client buffer, so this is not an intricate call by any means.

+### Message Size
+Seems to be that you can't fit more than 1.975MB through a door at once.
+If you try to send more than that, you get `Arg list too long`.

 ### Sources
 I am writing this because there seems to be so little about doors on the internet.